MicrosoftDocs/azure-dev-docs/articles/ux-beta/django-postgresql-webapp/includes/django-postgresql-webapp/connect-postgres-to-app-vscode-1.md

 ms.custom: devx-track-python
 ---

-**Step 1.** Locate the Azure icon in the left-hand toolbar and select it to bring up the Azure Tools for VS Code extension.
+Locate the Azure icon in the left-hand toolbar and select it to bring up the Azure Tools for VS Code extension.